Piping Calculators

 Hardware/Software Compatibility?
 Computer/software - The files work on

-any computer that will run Excel-97™
+any computer that will run Microsoft Excel-2010™

 - Password Protections? - Most of the worksheets do have protected cells without requiring passwords to unprotect them.
 However, the files do not have password protections and can be altered by any users.
 The author's name must not be removed from the introduction sheets.
 It will be the responsibility of the user to apply password protections if required (some organizations do require them).